some Satya practices during the summer (Pitta) season

-If you want to learn some of the fundamentals of the doshas, we cover that in “The Three Doshas Defined.
+If you want to learn some of the fundamentals of the doshas, we cover that in “The Three Doshas Defined.”

 Are you curious about the Raja yoga system and more details about the Yamas and Niyamas?
-We outline everything in our blog post, “Overview of the Raja Yoga System.
+We outline everything in our blog post, “Overview of the Raja Yoga System.”

 Satya is living in a way that aligns with your highest truth.
 The principles surrounding Satya revolve around being honest with yourself and others.
 Meaning your words and actions abstain from judgment, ensuring you consistently speak and act with conscious intention.
+(From a herbal perspective, Burdock aligns well with Satya, as the plant removes unhelpful influences and cleanses both body and mind).

 This includes being realistic with your expectations of yourself, others, situations and events that our ego can influence.